-- F. The Engineer will indicate to the Contractor which obstructions are to be removed, disposed of, or salvaged, and will require special documentation. - G. All existing fences crossed by the Work, or are within the construction area, are to be removed and rebuilt to original condition or better.
-Fence materials resulting from such removal are to be stored or disposed of as directed by the Engineer.
-Fence materials suitable for reuse or salvage that are damaged, lost or destroyed due to the Contractor's negligence or carelessness are to be replaced at the Contractor's expense. - H. Do not burn or bury materials on site.
+- E. Continuously clean up and remove waste materials from site.
+Do not allow materials to accumulate on site. - F. The Design Builder will indicate to the Subcontractor which obstructions are to be removed, disposed of, or salvaged, and will require special documentation. - G. All existing fences crossed by the Work, or are within the construction area, are to be removed and rebuilt to original condition or better.
+Fence materials resulting from such removal are to be stored or disposed of as directed by the Design Builder.
+Fence materials suitable for reuse or salvage that are damaged, lost or destroyed due to the Subcontractor's negligence or carelessness are to be replaced at the Subcontractor's expense. - H. Do not burn or bury materials on site.
 Leave site in clean condition.